 6.3 – All Waspmotes are transmitting towards the MAC of the Gateway (or Meshlium).

-6.4 – All XBees are configured to 115200 bps (in Waspmote PRO).
+6.4 – All XBees are configured to 115200 bps (in Waspmote).
 In X-CTU, you can control data baud rates executing the ATBD command.

 6.6 – All Waspmotes’ XBees are set in mode AP = 2 (API mode).